LENDING

 3. Scalability

-Loan management systems should be evaluated based on two key factors: integration ease and scalability.
+Loan management systems should be evaluated based on two key factors: ease of integration and scalability.

-While it’s important for growing businesses to have software that can be easily integrated, they don’t necessarily need an end-to-end solution from the beginning.
+While growing businesses need software that integrates easily, they don’t always require an end-to-end solution from day one.

-Instead, they should prioritize systems that can be scaled to their evolving requirements as they grow.
+Instead, they should prioritize scalable systems that can adapt as their needs evolve.

 4. Centralized data management